 Through the meetings, we aim to establish peer networks and identify national, regional and thematic interests in diaspora engagement.
 EUDiF proposes themes based on the results of research and discussion with invitees.

 The interlinking meetings create opportunities for the major players in the diaspora-development ecosystem to discuss among peers.
 EUDiF seeks to facilitate these discussions and to distill the knowledge generated to share with the wider development community.
 We then invite all stakeholders to discuss #diaspora4dev together at the annual Future Forum.

 Recommendations generated during meetings are shared with the European Union and its Member States, diaspora organisations based in Europe, and partner countries.

 As well as feeding the discussions for the Future Forum, the various meetings help shape EUDiF's capacity building activities and diaspora expertise mechanism.

 EUDiF takes a flexible approach to identify targeted activities, catering to diverse needs and priorities.

 Our Capacity Development Lab offers support to diaspora organisations in the EU and local, national and regional authorities in partner countries, including joint activities for diaspora and authorities together.

 Diaspora are powerful agents of sustainable development thanks to their unique transnational understanding, mobility and relationship with their country of heritage.
 There is often a will to support and contribute to their development practically.

 At EUDiF we believe in mainstreaming diaspora expertise for sustainable development when said diaspora expertise can bring added value.
-With our diaspora expert pilot project we seek to complement existing initiatives and build the business case for hiring diaspora experts when appropriate in order to maximise the potential of transnational knowledge.
+Specifically, through our Diaspora Professionals 3 Development pilot mechanism we seek to complement existing initiatives and build the business case for hiring diaspora experts when appropriate in order to maximise the potential of transnational knowledge.

 The internship is an opportunity for young diasporans in Europe who are interested in a career in migration and development and/or international project management.
 Each spring and autumn, EUDiF welcomes an intern to join the team for five months.
 Participants gain hands-on experience in the implementation of an EU-funded project on diaspora engagement and EUDiF benefit from the knowledge and personal experience of the interns to support project activities.